Coenzyme Q10 (CoQ10): In Depth

 - Some studies suggest that CoQ10 is associated with blood pressure control, but the findings are limited, a 2009 systematic review showed.

 - CoQ10 does not reduce high blood pressure or heart rate in patients with metabolic syndrome (a group of conditions that put you at risk for heart disease and diabetes), a small, randomized clinical trial reported in 2012.

 - A 2010 review described research showing that CoQ10 may help ease the myopathy (muscle weakness) sometimes associated with taking statins.
 However, the findings are not definite, the review concluded.

 - A 2012 clinical trial of 76 patients who developed muscle pain within 60 days of starting statins found that CoQ10 was no better for pain than a placebo.

 There is evidence that CoQ10 may improve semen quality and sperm count in infertile men, a 2010 review noted.
 However, it is uncertain whether this improvement affects the likelihood of conception.

 There is no convincing evidence that CoQ10 prevents or treats cancer, but two large studies from 2010 and 2011 found that women who developed breast cancer were more likely than others to have abnormal CoQ10 levels, either very low or unusually high.

 Other Research on CoQ10

 Studies have examined CoQ10 for amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease), Down syndrome, diabetes, Huntington’s disease, migraines, Parkinson’s disease, neuromuscular diseases, and age-related changes in cells and genes.
 The research on CoQ10 for these conditions is limited so we can’t draw conclusions about its effectiveness.

-What the Science Says About Safety and Side Effects of CoQ10
+What the Science Says About the Safety and Side Effects of CoQ10

 - Studies have not reported serious side effects related to CoQ10 use.